 In Kannazuki no Miko, Chikane is a rare female example of this.
 Intelligent, wealthy and beautiful, she's basically adored by everyone around her, and doesn't show any real flaws...until Cerebus Syndrome kicks in.
 Then we learn that she's destined to kill the only girl she's ever loved... and she becomes a Yandere to cope with this... and she secretly fears that her feelings for Himeko make her 'unclean'.
 For someone so gifted, she's remarkably quick to fall to the dark side.

 In Tengen Toppa Gurren Lagann, Kamina.
 He was an insecure young man painfully aware of his own shortcomings who always relied on others.
-The only thing he could do was inspire other people like Simon with his bravado (admittedly a very useful ability).
-Word of God is that he had the lowest potential for Spiral Power among the main cast because of this.
+The only thing he could do was inspire other people, most notably Simon (considering how valuable this was, this was quite useful.)
+Word of God is that he had the lowest potential for Spiral Power among the main cast because of this (excluding Viral, being a Beastman who cannot naturally produce Spiral energy to begin with).
 Spiral power depends on a person believing in himself/herself, which Kamina could never do.

 Ozymandias from Watchmen AKA Adrian Veidt, a seemingly forever young (he's 46 and looks about 25), blond supergenius who is insanely rich, pretty much has America in his hands and defeats Rorshach, Silk Spectre, and Nite Owl at the end ... he's also persuasive enough to talk Dr Manhattan around at least to the point of not turning him into a rapidly expanding cloud of superheated plasma.
 He is also the antagonist, and portrayed as deludedly idealistic to believe that his plan will work.
 He even has a slight Villainous BSOD after enacting his plan, although the film version ramps his emotional broken-ness up several levels.
 He shows approximately three times the guilt, self-loathing and painful isolation of his comic book counterpart, even saying he "often [feels] stupid at being unable to relate to anybody".
 He spends his last few minutes of screentime in a Villainous BSOD, staring into space and looking about ready to fall over as the camera zooms out on him.